 4. Contact your neighbours to discuss their concerns, if any;

 5. If the owner/agent contacts you about the application, consider carefully before signing a letter of support or a letter of non-opposition;

 6. Let us (i.e. your residents association) know your viewpoint and what your concerns are, as we write and attend hearings where an application is deemed to have a negative impact on neighbourhood character or is otherwise undesirable, and there is community opposition.

-The LRA board routinely deputes at Committee of Adjustment opposing variance requests that we feel are not minor nor in the neighbourhood’s best interests.
-However, neighbour input is crucial, and so we’ve put together a short guide to the Committee of Adjustment.
-Please feel free to email us with questions or if you want advice or want us to review letters.
-We do attempt to notify those located near properties going to the Committee, and especially those living just outside the limited 60-metre City notification zone.
-(Adding yourself to the LRA email list will help with that.)
+Please feel free to contact us with questions or if you want advice or want us to review letters.
+We attempt to notify residents who are located near properties going to the Committee of Adjustment, and especially residents who live just outside the limited 50-metre City notification zone.
+(Subscribing to the LRA email list will help with that.)

 Committee of Adjustment Mandate

-Minor variances must satisfy the 4 “tests” set out in s.
-45(1) of the Planning Act.
+Minor variances must satisfy the four “tests” set out in section 45(1) of the Planning Act.